id3as/nixpkgs-nixerl/README.md

 so if you choose to use them, Erlang will be compiled from source - the exception being if you happen to choose the version that is already part of nixpkgs.

+### R17 and R23
+As of v1.0.9-devel, this overlay also includes experimental support for R17 and R23, neither of which are currently supported by nixpkgs.
+In the case of R17, we override the R18 derivation as a basis for the build, and that seems to work.
+In the case of R23, we override the R22 derivation as the basis, which again, seems to work.
+If there are issues with this, we'll see about doing something different.

 ## Status

 This overlay is built on top of the derivations inside nixpkgs, and as such should